 When Baron Walter von Saint Paul first brought a flowering plant he called the Usambara violet from East Africa to Germany in 1894, little did he know how many people would fall passionately in love with the African violet.
-Here are some of the most frequently asked questions about how to grow healthy African violets, along with prize-winning violet grower Jessie Crisafulli’s best advice.
+Here are some of the most frequently asked questions about African violet care, along with prize-winning violet grower Jessie Crisafulli’s best advice.
 Her methods have produced a houseful of continuously blooming African violets, many of which sport blue ribbons won at flower shows.

 What window exposure is best for African violets?
 African violets should grow well in any window with good bright light, not shaded by a porch or trees.
 In south-facing windows, protect violets from hot sun in summer with sheer curtains or blinds.
 African violets do well in a south window in the winter.
 For east and west windows, check to see that plants do not get too warm when the sun is in that area.
 North windows will provide sufficient light to bloom most of the year.
 Keep plants close to the window for maximum light.
 An African violet on a table in the middle of a room may look pretty, but may not receive sufficient light to keep blooming.

 What about fluorescent light?
 If you do not have bright window light, then fluorescent fixtures are the answer.
 I use four-foot fixtures with two cool white bulbs in each.
 I have used one warm white and one cool white bulb in a fixture with good results.
 Special plant bulbs, called “grow lights,” also produce an attractive plant.
 The optimum distance from pot to light is 8 to 12 inches.